-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
+Recent accounting pronouncements: In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
-Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months.
-Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
+Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the statement of financial position for all leases with terms longer than 12 months.
+Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of activities.
 The new standard is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 The Organization is currently evaluating the impact of the pending adoption of the new standard on the financial statements.

-In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, which adds disclosure requirements to Topic 820 for the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
+In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, which removes, modifies and adds certain disclosure requirements.
 The standard is effective for fiscal years beginning after December 15, 2019.
-The Organization is evaluating the potential impact that the adoption will have on the financial statements.
+The Organization adopted the standard during the year ended June 30, 2021, which resulted in the removal or modification of certain fair value measurement disclosures presented in Note 4.